gtsteffaniak/blog/content/posts/2023/April/bash-vs-powershell.md

     - technology
 ---

+Disclosure: The words in this post were not AI-generated or altered in any meaningful way.
+Spell check and other tools were used, but all content and phrases are my own creation.

 ## Part 1

 I will start by saying, I am a fan of Powershell.
 Even though it doesn't fit the need for 90% of use cases I prefer it over bash for 3 reasons: